astoilkov/main-thread-scheduling/docs/in-depth.md

 # `main-thread-scheduling` in-depth

 This library is the culmination of a lot of research and hard work.
+Git history shows just a fraction of the effort because the code was previously in another repository.

 ## `yieldToMainThread(priority: 'background' | 'user-visible')`